athinakantis/Front_End_Mentor/multiStepForm/README.md

 # Frontend Mentor - Multi-step form solution using React

-This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ)
+My solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ)
+This was a fun and very enriching challenge!
+It definitely opened my eyes to the possibilities of React and I look forward to working with it more.

 ## Table of contents